-Hallucinatory states, begin at lower doses as imagery embedded within visual geometry.
+Hallucinatory states begin at lower doses as imagery embedded within visual geometry.
 These can be described as spontaneous moving or still scenes, objects, people, animals, concepts, places or anything you could possibly imagine.
-They are often formed out of visuals themselves and are displayed in varying levels of detail ranging from “cartoonish” in nature to completely realistic, rarely holding form for more than a few seconds before fading or shifting into another image.
+They are often formed out of visuals themselves and are displayed in varying levels of detail ranging from “cartoon like” in nature to completely realistic, rarely holding form for more than a few seconds before fading or shifting into another image.

-On certain psychedelics, the imagery is manifested as an exact visual representation of whatever you are currently thinking about in your minds eye, turning abstract ideas into a concrete images and remaining consistently limitless in its abilities.
-This is an experience which is also found by some people during hypnagogia (the state between awake and sleep) and is known by the scientific community as “auto-symbolism”.
+On certain psychedelics, the imagery is manifested as an exact visual representation of whatever you are currently thinking about within your mind’s eye, turning abstract ideas into a concrete images and remaining consistently limitless in its abilities.
+This is an experience which is also found by some people during hypnagogia (the state between awake and sleep) or sleep deprivation and is known by the scientific community as “auto-symbolism”.

-Psychedelic transformations are essentially open eye imagery.
+Psychedelic transformations are essentially open-eye imagery.
 They are progressive in nature, which means they form by arising from patterns or objects, and then over a period of seconds by drifting, smoothing or locking into an entirely new appearance of still or animated objects, people, animals, concepts, places or anything you could possibly imagine.
-This is greatly enhanced and fuelled by the separate visual effect of enhanced pattern recognition.
-Causing vague stimuli which already look vaguely like abstract concepts thanks to our inbuilt sense of paredolia to transform into extremely detailed versions of what they were already perceived as.
+This is greatly enhanced and fuelled by the separate visual effect of enhanced pattern recognition, causing vague stimuli which already look vaguely like abstract concepts thanks to our inbuilt sense of pareidolia, to transforming into extremely detailed versions of what they were already perceived as.

-As these states of imagery become increasingly elaborate (proportional to dosage), they eventually become all encompassing fully-fledged 3D hallucinations.
-These could be anything but generally fall under common archetypes such as induced mystical states, contact with autonomous entities, imagined landscapes, spirit dimensions and situations that seem so unlike anything previously experienced that they are in all probability untranslatable into English.
-Hallucinations are often described to feel transcendental, mystical, spiritual and religious in nature regardless of the trippers theistic beliefs.
-It is also not uncommon for people to report that psychedelic hallucinations feel infinitely “realer” than anything the person has previously experienced throughout sober living.
+As these states of imagery and transformations become increasingly elaborate (proportional to dosage), they eventually become all-encompassing, fully-fledged 3D hallucinations.
+These could be anything but generally fall under common archetypes such as contact with autonomous entities, imagined landscapes, spirit dimensions, and situations that seem so unlike anything previously experienced that they are, in all probability, untranslatable into English.
+Hallucinations are often described to feel transcendental, mystical, spiritual and religious in nature, regardless of the tripper’s theistic beliefs.
+It is not uncommon for people to report that psychedelic hallucinations feel infinitely “realer” than anything the person has previously experienced throughout sober living.

-Autonomous entities - Contact with autonomous entities are very common, these entities generally appear to be the inhabitants of a perceived independent reality.
-They are expectant of your appearance and enjoy interacting with you in various ways.
-The behaviour of a typical entity is one of a loving kind intelligence, teacher or healer that simply wants to show you their dimensional space, bestowing specific pieces of knowledge upon you as quickly as possible before you begin to come down or slip into another hallucination.
-Once the comedown inevitably begins to happen they are genuinely saddened by your disappearance, often wave goodbye and encourage you to visit more often.
+Autonomous entities - Contact with autonomous entities are very common.
+These entities generally appear to be the inhabitants of a perceived independent reality - they are expectant of your appearance and enjoy interacting with you in various ways.
+The behaviour of a typical entity is one of a loving, kind intelligence, teacher or healer that simply wants to show you their particular dimensional space, bestowing specific pieces of knowledge upon you as quickly as possible before you begin to come down or slip into another hallucination.
+Once the comedown inevitably begins to happen they are genuinely saddened by your disappearance, often wave goodbye, and encourage you to visit more often.

 Entities can literally take any form but common subconscious Jungian archetypes are definitely present, these include:

-bodiless super intelligent humanoids, aliens, elves, giant spheres, insectoids, beings of light, plants, robotic machines, gods, goddesses, demons, human beings and others.
+bodiless super intelligent humanoids, aliens, elves, giant spheres, insectoids, cat beings, beings of light, plants, robotic machines, gods, goddesses, demons, human beings and more.

 These entities and creatures communicate with trippers via a combination of telepathy, visual linguistics, mathematics and morphing coloured structures of different textures.
 This complex visual language is capable of expressing pure meaning and concepts in a way that our current system of labelling concepts with small mouth noises will never be able to become close to matching.

-planetary systems, galaxies, quasars, jungles, rain forests, cities, natural environments, space habitats, vast structures, civilizations, technological utopias, ruins, machinescapes, neurons, DNA, atoms, molecules and mitochondria.
+planetary systems, galaxies, quasars, jungles, rain forests, deserts, ice-scapes, cities, natural environments, caves, space habitats, vast structures, civilizations, technological utopias, ruins, machinescapes, rooms and other indoor environments, neurons, DNA, atoms, molecules, mitochondria and more.

-everyday objects, living things, plants, animals, insects, architecture, structures, shapes, atoms, molecules, complex mathematical formulae/concepts, linguistic concepts, mechanisms, technology, machine creatures, self replicating machines, people, faces, eyes, body parts, organs, food, cultural references, fictional characters, logos, religious symbolism, creatures, monsters, demons, mythology, furniture and others.
+everyday objects, living things, plants, animals, insects, architecture, structures, shapes, atoms, molecules, complex mathematical formulae/concepts, linguistic concepts, mechanisms, technology, machine creatures, self-replicating machines, people, faces, eyes, body parts, organs, food, cultural references, fictional characters, logos, religious symbolism, creatures, monsters, demons, mythology, furniture and more.

-It’s worth noting that the hallucinatory experience of concepts which contain writing such as imagined books, documents, street signs, websites or floating text are usually represent through blurred, fuzzy or alien symbols.
-However, they are still occasionally capable of containing coherent, english and readable messages at high enough levels but will always reset, change or simply disappear if a person attempts to read over them twice or double take.
+It’s worth noting that the hallucinatory experience of concepts which contain writing such as imagined books, documents, street signs, websites or floating text are usually represented through blurred, fuzzy or alien symbols.
+However, they are still occasionally capable of containing coherent English and readable messages at high enough levels of detail but will always reset, change, or simply disappear if a person attempts to read over them twice or double-take.
 This is consistent with the way that text is reported to behave within dreams by the lucid dreaming community.

-Scenarios and plots - Each of the above components are randomly shuffled and spliced into any of the infinite possible plots which are capable of being experienced under the influence of high dose psychedelics.
-These are difficult to define but can be broken down into extremely basic archetypes which generally entail visiting some sort of alternate reality or a number of them which contain within them, interactive multiple or lone autonomous entities among an organized array of concepts and objects depending on the specific plot.
+Scenarios and plots - Each of the above components are randomly shuffled and spliced into any of the infinite plots which are capable of being experienced under the influence of high dose psychedelic experiences.
+These are difficult to define but can be broken down into extremely basic archetypes which generally entail visiting some sort of alternate reality, or a number of them which contain within them interactive, multiple, or lone autonomous entities among an organized array of concepts and objects depending on the specific plot.

 - 1st person - this is the most common form of hallucination and can be described as the perfectly normal experience of perceiving the hallucination from the perspective of the self.

-The above effects can be broken down into 5 simple levels,
+The above effects can be broken down into five simple levels,

-- Enhancement of mental visualization - The lowest level of hallucination can be described as a powerful enhancement of a persons ability to mentally visualize concepts.
-This internal visualization feels like one extremely vivid day dream after the other and follows a persons thought stream in a way that can be seen at a moderate level of detail, but only within the minds eye.
+- Enhancement of mental visualization - The lowest level of hallucination can be described as a powerful enhancement of a person’s ability to mentally visualize concepts.
+This internal visualization feels like one extremely vivid daydream after another, and follows a person’s thought stream in a way that can be seen at a moderate level of detail within the mind’s eye.

-- Partially hallucinations - This level of hallucination generally consists of movement in the peripheral vision and ill defined, faded imagery within the visuals as well as transformations or false sightings within the peripheral vision which disappear as soon as a person double takes.
+- Partially defined hallucinations - This level of hallucination generally consists of movement in the peripheral vision and ill-defined, faded imagery within the visuals, as well as transformations or false sightings within the peripheral vision which disappear as soon as a person double-takes.

 Miscellaneous, Unique and Rare visual effects: